 We pulled up, I took a deep breath, and knew what I had to do.

 I put on my ring sling, latched the baby onto my boob, covered her with the tail of the ring sling, shoved the diaper bag into my husband’s arms and went in.
 To my amazement, my friends (the ones getting married) were standing there, and it hadn’t started yet.
 They said “WE’RE JUST ABOUT TO START!
 RUN!!!”
 So we ran up the staircase, past the wedding party who was just about to crack the door open to start the procession, who told us where to go.
 One of the wedding party members said “Nice ring sling!!!!!” as we whizzed by and seated ourselves in the back of the chapel, no more than 30 seconds before it started.
 The baby never came unlatched or uncovered throughout this whole ordeal, and even more amazingly, she never made a sound!
 She fell asleep halfway through the ceremony, I tucked my boob back in, and breathed a huge sigh of relief.

 And that, my friends, is the story of how I managed to run while nursing… without flashing anyone… in a church.

 Cynthia Soliz, CSV with BWI of Greater Austin, tells us about a suddenly urgent shopping trip:

 Ugh!
-When your baby pukes themselves in their carseat and you have to go to Target with a completely naked kid… babywearing indeed saved me.
+When your baby pukes themselves in their carseat and you have to go to Target with a completely naked kid… babywearing indeed saved me, plus it saves the car I fought so hard to get from a link online.
 The dress we bought also got puked on, but at least we made it home.

 Susan Landau-Van Dyke, VBE with BWI of DuPage County, tells us about when babywearing saved her shirt: